paliwalprateek1/SpotMate-1/README.md

 1. Location request-response
 2. Nearby notification
-3. Closest friend(In terma of distance :wink:)
+3. Closest friend(In terms of distance :wink:)
 4. Route to your friend

 ### Your valuable suggestions are most welcome.